department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appeals_api/v2/api_description.md

 Because this application is designed to allow third-parties to request information on behalf of a Veteran, we are not using VA Authentication Federation Infrastructure (VAAFI) headers or Single Sign On External (SSOe).

+### Character Support
+Our CREATE endpoints support the Windows-1252 character set.

 ### Authorization and Access
 To gain access to the decision reviews API you must [request an API Key](/apply).
 API requests are authorized through a symmetric API token which is provided in an HTTP header named `apikey`.